OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-20.md

 ## Exodus 20:8

-“Remember the Sabbath day, to keep it holy.
+“Observe the Sabbath day, to keep it holy.

 ## Exodus 20:9